Smith-Pad/subjects/README.md

 4. In the CMD or Powershell, use this command: `sass` to make sure it works properly.

+## In other news

+- Possibly symlinking directories for more maintainability

 ## Experimental Instructions

 In this section, these instructions are considered experimental, so these instructions,